Tourisme Cote-Nord relies on humor to encourage social distancing

 Did you know that eight crabs side by side, a porpoise or two Gilles Vigneault, it’s two meters?
 Social distancing can be calculated in many ways and Tourisme Côte-Nord goes from its very original version, to ensure the two meters distance between each person.

 On its Facebook page, the organization launched a campaign on Tuesday to both raise awareness of compliance with measures imposed by public health and boost the region for when, one day, things will return to normal and people will take a vacation.
+For those who plan on traveling in the near future, consider getting covered by the best International Insurance.

 It should be noted that the Yukon, Belgium and the United Kingdom, in particular, also played in the humorous vignette with messages tinged with this COVID-19 crisis.
 At Tourisme Côte-Nord, we confide that we were inspired by what has been done elsewhere by adapting it to the sauce of regional particularities.